 Certification for (Grantee, Program or Activity): As a result of the preceding Four-Factor Analysis, (Grantee) has identified the following types of language assistance to be provided on an as needed basis by the Grantee throughout the implementation of its ESG program: Below are the minimum requirements to meet the needs of your identified Limited English Proficiency Populations.
 Those marked "Required" are mandatory of all ESG grantees.
 Additional activities may be added to meet the needs of the grantees' LEP population(s).
 All ESG citizen participation materials, public notices, and project-related resolutions, will be published/posted in the LEP language(s) identified, in community newsletters, on bulletin boards at the offices and meeting location of the grantee, on the grantee website and in public places throughout the proposed project area(s) and/or the community, especially those areas with high concentration of the affected population.
 Required Additionally, all published/posted citizen participation notices will include a statement in the identified LEP language(s) indicating that other "program materials are available in the LEP language(s) upon request".
 This statement must be in as many languages as has been identified during the grantee's analysis.
 Required All citizen participation notices will include a statement that "translators will be available at public meetings upon at least 72 hours' notice".
 This statement will be in the identified LEP language(s) in the English notification and also in the complete LEP language(s)' notification.
 Required All direct assistance program application documents and outreach materials will be provided in the LEP language(s) identified.
 Required For direct assistance intakes, if needed, a translator will be retained to provide oral translation at the site of the intake to assist in filling out the intake documents and explaining the program.
 The grantee may not require the LEP applicant to provide their own translator, though the applicant may bring someone if they choose.
 Required If other populations of LEP persons are identified in the future, Grantee will provide additional measures to serve the language access needs of those persons.
 Required The Grantee will complete a Language Access Plan which delineates how these activities will be carried out, by whom, and who will monitor the effectiveness of the activities for possible revision.
 This Plan once adopted by the grantee must be retain in the grantees' master file and utilized throughout the program.
-Adopted: Chief Elected Official (Signature and Printed Name) Date Attest (Name and Title) Grantee Name & Program as much detail as necessary. d and inserted behind this page. e Related to Proposed Activity(s) experience tables.
-Descri experience and capacity to administer homelessne ibe specific types of programs/services/activities/projectives of the ESG Program.
-Be sure to provide sectives of the ESG Program. rojects the applicant administers or provides PROJECT/PROGRAM EXPERIENCE TABLES PROGRAM NAME: ACTIVITY/PROGRAM TYPE: SOURCE OF FUNDS: PROGRAM LOCATION: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: & complexity, significant accomplishments, issues or experience PROGRAM REFERENCE: (Contact N Name, Phone & Email) Name, Phone & Email) ACTIVITY/PROGRAM TYPE: SOURCE OF FUNDS: PROGRAM NAME: SOURCE OF FUNDS: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: PROGRAM REFERENCE: (Contact No. 1) PROGRAM NAME: PROGRAM LOCATION: PROGRAM DESCRIPTION: (Scope 6) ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS:
+Adopted: Chief Elected Official (Signature and Printed Name) Date Attest (Name and Title) Grantee Name & Program ditional pages may be adde n as much detail as necessary. ed and inserted behind this page. e Related to Proposed Activity(s) Describe the applicant's experience tables.
+Descri experience and capacity to administer homelessne ibe specific types of programs/services/activities/prbjectives of the ESG Program.
+Be sure to provide s rojects the applicant administers or provides PROJECT/PROGRAM EXPERIENCE TABLES PROGRAM NAME: ACTIVITY/PROGRAM TYPE: SOURCE OF FUNDS: PROGRAM LOCATION: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: PROGRAM NAME SOURCE OF FUNDS: PROGRAM NAME: ACTIVITY/PROGRAM TYPE: SOURCE OF FUNDS: PROGRAM NAME: PROGRAM LOCATION: TOTAL PROJECT COSTS: PROGRAM NAME: PROGRAM LOCATION: ACTIVITY/PROGRAM TYPE: START-COMPLETION DATES & STATUS: TOTAL PROJECT COSTS: